-There has been much controversy since the inception of antibiotic spinal therapy; some warranted, much based on questionable motives unrelated to the concerns regarding documented evidence and patient suffering as well as consequences to society in terms of lost productivity.
+There has been much controversy since the inception of antibiotic spinal therapy; some warranted, much based on questionable motives unrelated to the concerns regarding documented evidence and patient suffering as well as consequences to society in terms of lost productivity and quality of life.

 Well noted is the recent change of the name to Cutibacterium from Propionibacterium acnes.
 Now pronounced as cut-ee-bacterium, presumably derived from the cutaneous nature involved with the skin condition acnes, it’s note as an opportunistic pathogen does not make it cute, however, many surgeons would like to cut it out, especially when it comes to back pain and/or leg pain (sciatica).

 A 2019 study in the European Spine Journal highlights some problems in the understanding of clinically relevant Modic I changes and back/leg pain, as well as virtue/alarm signaling.

 In this article, the authors performing surgery, state, “Cutibacterium acnes (Propionibacterium acnes) has been found in painful degenerated discs, why it has been suggested treating patients with LDH/LBP with antibiotics.”
 Is this a question?
 Is the “why” supposed to be “where”?
 In either case, they are clearly questioning using antibiotics for LDH/Low Back Pain.

 The authors continue, “As multidrug-resistant bacteria are a worldwide concern, new indications for using antibiotics should be based on solid scientific evidence.”
 I agree, however, this is not new and it is based on well established scientific evidence dating over a decade, however; the authors/surgeons seem to ignore much of the specific scientific evidence, choosing to generalize based on the least scientifically sound evidence and focus on scare tactics.
 Cut it out!